Pbarnett/github-link-up-buddy/README.md

 # Parker Flight

 An autonomous flight booking application that monitors flight prices and automatically books flights when user-defined criteria are met.
-Built with React/TypeScript frontend, Supabase backend, and integrated with Amadeus flight data API and Stripe payments.
+Built with React/TypeScript frontend, Supabase backend, and integrated with flight data APIs (Amadeus for search, Duffel for booking) and secure payment processing.

 ## Core Features